 Connecting a New Rain Shower Head

 Whether the shower arm is on the wall or the ceiling, the actual installation of the head itself is the same as any old showerhead!
-When you're ready to connect shower head to shower arm, check out our video below or find step‐by‐step instructions here!
+When you're ready to connect shower head to shower arm, check out our video below or find step‐by‐step instructions on our page!

 Many people don't know how incredibly easy it is to replace their shower head.
 Let Mike, our go‐to guy, take you step‐by‐step through the process, and you'll have a new shower head on there in minutes.